Instrument rating study guide to master all aspects of IFR flying.

 Section 1: How to study for the IFR written test?

 Aeronautical knowledge is amusing, and IFR theory has more depth and breadth.
 Regardless, I find studying for the instrument rating written test is straightforward.

 The IFR written test is essential to check a pilot’s aeronautical knowledge.

 I used Rod Machado’s IFR resources to study for the IFR rating.
 Rod Machado is one of the best flight instructors, and he is renowned for simplifying complicated subjects and instilling subjects in student mind.

-Many pilots fail the instrument rating written test because they struggle to follow too much information of IFR studies.
+IFR studies contain overwhelming information for any pilot, and applying this knowledge at the right time is crucial.
+Many pilots fail the instrument rating written test because they struggle to follow too much information from IFR studies.